Arrow Sash Item Number: 1557/1 from the MOA: University of British Columbia

 Description

-Red, scarf-like woven sash with multicoloured bands of weaving running the length.
+Long, red woven sash with multicoloured bands of weaving running the length; diagonal bands in combinations of blue, green, yellow, white and red.
 Knotted tassel-like fringe along either end.

 History Of Use

 The ceinture fléchée (also known as "L'Assomption sash" or "arrow sash") refers to this particular type of colourful woven sash.
-A traditional part of French-Canadian clothing of the 19th century, it was used by men to tie around their waists over jackets or coats.
-The Métis also wear them as part of their traditional regalia.
+Métis wear them as part of their traditional regalia.
+They were also a traditional part of French-Canadian clothing of the 19th century, used by men to tie around their waists over jackets or coats.

 Narrative